-Microbicides are products being developed to reduce the spread of HIV and other sexually transmitted diseases (STDs).
+Microbicides are products being developed to reduce the spread of HIV and other sexually transmitted infections or diseases (STIs or STDs).
 Microbicides could come in many forms, including gels, creams, suppositories, films, lubricants, sponges, or vaginal rings.
 They could be used in the vagina or rectum.

 Microbicides could work in different ways:

-No. Scientists are testing many products to see whether they help protect against infection with HIV and/or other STDs.
+No. Scientists are testing many products to see whether they help protect against infection with HIV and/or other sexually transmitted infections.
 Some of these products have proven safe enough in lab studies that they are now being tested in people.
 However, no safe and effective microbicide is currently available to the public.

 Vaginal and Rectal Gels